DPGNN: Dual-Perception Graph Neural Network for Representation Learning: Experiments

-From the results in Figure \ref{fig:Property}, we can draw the following conclusions: (1) The results of DPGNN are generally better than other five models with single-perception or no-perception graph structure, indicating the validity of dual-perception design.
-(2)The performance of DPGNN based single-perception network is superior to that of GCN based single-perception network (i.e. DPGNN\_topo \emph{vs} GCN\_topo, DPGNN\_fea \emph{vs} GCN\_fea), verifying the availability of DPGNN model framework.
-(3)Combined with the analysis of five datasets mentioned above, DPGNN can achieve competitive performance in both favorable and unfavorable graph topology datasets, demonstrating the universality of our proposed DPGNN.

-To prove the effectiveness of our proposed model more intuitively, we draw the final node representations in Eq.\ref{eq:representation_learning} by using t-SNE \cite{van2008visualizing}, as shown in Figure \ref{fig:DPGNN_tsne}.
+From the results in Figure \ref{fig:Property}, we can draw the following conclusions: (1) The results of DPGNN are generally better than other four models with single perception, indicating the validity of multi-space message interaction in the new message-passing paradigm.
+This part corresponds to the dual-perception representation learning design of DPGNN.
+(2) The performance of DPGNN based single-perception network is superior to that of GCN based single-perception network (i.e. DPGNN\_topo \textit{vs} GCN\_topo, DPGNN\_fea \textit{vs} GCN\_fea), verifying the availability of multi-step message source in the new message-passing paradigm.
+This part is related to the soft-weighted adjacency matrix learning design of DPGNN.
+(3) Citeseer, UAI2010 and ACM can benefit from both message-passing spaces simultaneously, BlogCatalog and CoraFull benefit mainly from message passing in topology space, and Flickr benefits mainly from message passing in topology space.
+This shows the diversity of the evaluation baseline datasets, and our proposed DPGNN can achieve competitive performance in both favorable and unfavorable graph topology datasets, demonstrating the universality of our proposed model.
+To prove the effectiveness of our proposed model more intuitively, we draw the final node representations on ACM dataset in Eq.\ref{eq:final_representation} by using t-SNE \cite{van2008visualizing}.
+Figure \ref{fig:DPGNN_tsne} shows the visualization of DPGNN performs best, in which the clearest distinct boundaries structures among different classes are exhibited compared to other methods.